 The decline in Khan's market capitalization has resulted from the collapse in world stock markets, the continued political instability in Mongolia, the proposed introduction of new government policies relating to the uranium industry, which have yet to be formulated, and the volatility in the uranium spot price.
 The failure of the Great Hural (Mongolian parliament) to ratify the Investment Agreement of Rio Tinto and Ivanhoe for their copper/gold Oyu Tolgoi project, which was approved by the National Council and Cabinet in July 2007, has been a major disappointment.
 It is still not known when this Investment Agreement will be ratified.
-The volatility in the uranium spot price in the second half of 2008 has also been a factor in the fall of Khan's market capitalization as well as that of many other uranium exploration and mining companies.
-This is especially true in the case of the decline in the price which occurred throughout most of 2008 when the spot price dropped from its high of \$90 per lb U_3O_8 in early January 2008, to \$44 per lb U_3O_8 in mid October 2008.
+The volatility in the uranium spot price in 2008 and 2009 has also been a factor in the fall of Khan's market capitalization as well as that of many other uranium exploration and mining companies.
+This is especially true in the case of the decline in the spot price which occurred throughout most of 2008 when it dropped from its high of \$90 per lb U_3O_8 in early January 2008, to \$44 per lb U_3O_8 in mid October 2008.
 However, the modest recovery of the spot price to \$55 per lb U_3O_8 in November 2008 did not appear to have any significant positive effect on Khan's market capitalization or that of many other uranium exploration and mining companies.
-The spot price at February 6, 2009 was \$48 per lb U_3O_8 .
+In April 2009, the spot price dropped to \$40 per lb U_3O_8 , the lowest price in the last three years.
+The spot price increased in May 2009 to \$46 per lb U_3O_8 .